djalbat/juxtapose/README.md

 - [Occam Proof Assistant](http://djalbat.com/occam)

-## Running the examples documentation locally
+## Running the documentation locally

 This can be done by cloning the repository and then simply opening the `index.html` page in the `docs/` directory.
 See the sections immediately below for instructions on cloning with Git if you are not familiar with the process.
 It is also useful to be able to compile the documentation, again see the relevant instructions below.